shreyadilip/Bird-Or-Not/README.md

-# AI Image Classifier
+# Deeplearning Model
-A simple classifier built with fastai that detects bird in the image given.
+A pre-trained model built with fastai that detects bird in the given image.